seajoshc/alppb/README.md

 - [X] Add deletion of IAM role as part of cleanup
 - [X] Move aws-cli stuff to boto3
 - [X] Allow user specification of the desired module to be built using alpaca
-- [ ] Cleanup existing docstrings
+- [X] Cleanup existing docstrings
-- [ ] Remove base64 stuff in iam.py as it obscures whats happening
+- [X] Remove base64 stuff in iam.py as it obscures whats happening
-- [ ] Axe the examples dir
+- [X] Axe the examples dir
+- [ ] Allow user specification of the bucket with an optional argument of --bucket (bucket creation planned in MVP milestone)
 ## MVP
 - [ ] Exception handling - retry for delete and create of all resources, and any control flow necessary.
 Always cleanup created resources regardless of success or failure.
 Make sure packaged specified is a valid PyPi package.
     - [ ] Retry on delete for all resources